sigasi/sigasi_insights/content/manual/linting-verilog.md

 ---

 <!-- prettier-ignore -->
-# List of Verilog and SystemVerilog code rules
+# List of Verilog and SystemVerilog Linting Rules

-The table below lists the Verilog and SystemVerilog code rules that can be checked automatically by Sigasi Studio.
+The table below lists the Verilog and SystemVerilog linting rules that can be checked automatically by Sigasi.
-The availability of code rules depends on the license requirements.
+The availability of linting rules depends on the license requirements.

-## ST code rules
+## ST Linting Rules

-ST code rules are available for all licenses including {{< starter >}}.
+ST linting rules are available for all licenses including {{< starter >}}.

 <!-- prettier-ignore -->
 |                          | Description                                                                                                                                                    |       ID |